Udaytyagi/Colors-project/README.md

 # Colors-project
-You can see here various colors with there heaxdecimal code
+You can see and select here various colors with there hexadecimal code

  https://udaytyagi.github.io/Colors-project/